DIY Project: Level 3 (Harder)

 If you’re looking for a highly productive and elegant growing system that is genuinely ‘self watering’, this system from Canada is brilliant!
 I’ve graded it ‘Harder’ because you need a few specialist tools and some practical DIY skills.
 But anyone who’s happy to tackle simple carpentry or plumbing jobs at home – and has a bit of patience – should have a crack at this.
 The investment of time and effort will repay itself in time saved watering and higher yields (5kgs of runner beans came off just one of these containers in a summer - more on how reservoirs increase yields here.)

 If watering is a big issue for you and you don’t feel up to attempting building this – don’t worry!
-There are other systems that are much easier to construct that I’ll be testing and writing about in 2013.
+There are other automatic watering systems – like drip feed – that are easier to set up.

 The idea behind this system was adapted from the free, downloadable guide: “Guide to setting up your own edible rooftop garden“, by Rooftop Garden Project, Montreal, Canada – who I’m indebted to for many fantastic ideas!
 If you decide to build your own, please use this guide in conjunction with my notes below.
 There is lots of scope to adapt the idea in other ways, too – I’d love to hear from you if you decide to experiment.

 A horizontal surface that the containers will finally sit on (each container must be at the same level or the the automatic self watering system will not work), plus:

 - Wood to make the boxes (I used soft wood found in a skip; hard wood would be better if you can lay your hands on some).

 - Corrugated plastic sheets to make the false bottoms (I used old estate agent signs).

 - 110mm (4inch) drainage pipe.
 80mm can also be used but 110 mm is better if you can find it (lengths are commonly discarded in skips).